WHO ARE WE (Throughout this document we, us, our and ours.)

 - At other locations where staff are located on occasion.

 We collect some or all of the following information about you when you engage us to deliver our services or interact with us professionally:

 - Basic health information and contact details required for contract tracing during the COVID-19 pandemic.

 - Educational, personal and professional details/history (as outlined on a curriculum vitae and via reference checks).

 - We also process personal data, including but not limited to PPSN, marital status, P60, medical expenses etc., on behalf of our clients for the provision of our professional services.
 There is a formal written contract put in place between us and our client, which sets out our Data Protection Policy.

-The Companies also collect information when you give us your business card, enquire about our services, network with us at events, engage us for our services, register for our events.
+We also collect information when you give us your business card, enquire about our services, network with us at events, engage us for our services, register for our events.
 We use this information to communicate with you about our firm, invite you to events, market our services to you, and distribute technical updates.
-If you have consented to receive marketing information, you may opt out at any time by writing to us or emailing us at the details below.
+If you have consented to receive marketing information, you may opt out at any time by writing to us or emailing us at the contact details below.

 HOW WILL WE USE THE INFORMATION WE COLLECT ABOUT YOU